Blendify/blender-manual/trunk/blender_docs/manual/modeling/texts/properties.rst

 Offset
    Controls the *X* and *Y* offset of the frame.
 Add Textbox
-   Inserts a new frame, just after (in text flow order) the current one.
+   Inserts a new frame, just after the current one (in text flow order).
    The new frame will have the same size and position as the selected one.
 Delete (X icon)
    Delete the current frame.